Barden Ridge: Transport

-The nearest train station is at Sutherland on the Sydney Trains Illawarra line and South Coast lines.
-There is also another close railway station at Padstow, New South Wales.
-Transdev NSW, formerly Veolia and Southtrans, operates the local bus service.
+The nearest train station is at Sutherland on the Sydney Trains Illawarra railway line.
+There is also another close railway station at Padstow.
+U-Go Mobility operates the local bus service.

 In 2005, the Bangor Bypass was completed.
 It takes motorists directly from Sutherland to Barden Ridge, instead of passing through Menai and Bangor.
 A new section of the Bypass was constructed and passes by Barden Ridge improving the current access to the area and Heathcote Road (to the south).

 Sport and recreation

 The Ridge Sports Complex is a major sporting facility on the western side of New Illawarra Road.
 It features playing fields and associated amenities buildings, netball courts, men's shed, dog park, BMX track, synthetic athletics track, a golf driving range, The Ridge Golf Course, and club facilities to service the needs of the sporting and golfing community.
 Also planned for this area are hockey fields.

 There is also another Baseball/AFL oval and a park directly adjacent to Lucas Heights Community School, which itself has two sporting fields and three basketball courts.
 Shire Christian School also has a sporting field and two multi-use tennis courts.
 There are other parks and nature reserves scattered throughout the suburb.

 Barden Ridge is home to the Barden Ridgebacks Football Club, the Barden Ridgebacks Netball Club, the Shire R/C Aircraft club, Illawong Marlins Baseball Club and The Barden Ridge Comets Cricket Team.